madpsy/xpa125b_controller/README.md

 2. `max3232_enabled` to `true`
 3. `max3232_baud` to `9600`

-In the Elecraft menu set `RS232` to `9600`.
 That should be all that's required.

 # Hermes-Lite 2